Menu Close

 Methods

-Although the SPPDI unit itself is rugged, engaging in interferometric measurements can be challenging.
-As with any optical interferometer, operation of the SPPDI requires a stable, vibration-free environment with low ambient temperature variations.
-In addition, a successful interferometric setup requires that the SPPDI and the optical system under test be mounted in stable optical mounts with precision angle and linear motion adjusters.
+A successful interferometric setup requires that the SPPDI and the optical system under test be mounted in stable optical mounts with precision angle and linear motion adjusters.
+A low vibration environment with small temperature variations is very helpful.

 A 2-inch diameter Telescope Adapter is provided with the SPPDI to facilitate direct attachment of the SPPDI to the 2″ eyepiece holder typically provided with higher-end commercial telescopes.
 Such an arrangement is shown in the photo on the left.